 Design and Features

-The Q80T is a classy looking TV and quite appealing visually.
+The Q80T is a classy-looking TV and quite appealing visually.
 It has razor-thin bezels that flank the top and sides of the TV’s screen, whereas the bottom portion is a bit thicker.
 The screen surface contains a glossy finish and is illuminated with full-array LED backlighting with local dimming which enhances contrast and black levels and also allows for more precise localized screen dimming when needed depending on the content being viewed.

-The Q80T has a pedestal type stand that Samsung refers to as a “Floating Plate” design.
+The Q80T has a pedestal-type stand that Samsung refers to as a “Floating Plate” design.
 It does provide decent support, although with a bit of wobble when the panel is gently rocked back and forth.
 Panel depth is relatively thin and measures approximately 2.1-inches at its deepest point.
 The Q80T is primarily constructed of plastic and has overall solid build quality.

 Remote control – The supplied OneRemote has a built-in microphone for voice control – via Samsung’s Bixby voice assistant – and basically has the same design and functionality as the previous year’s remote models and features direct access buttons for Netflix, Amazon Prime Video, and Samsung TV Plus.
 The remote is very compact and easy to use once you get accustomed to how the buttons actually work.
-The remote does not require direct line-of-sight for most TV functions.
+The remote does not require a direct line of sight for most TV functions.
 The remote is not backlit.

 - Direct Full Array 12X LED backlight with Supreme UHD Dimming (local dimming)

 - Ultra Viewing Angle film layer reduces glare and improves off-angle viewing for a vibrant picture when seated at wide viewing angles

 - Quantum HDR 12X (HDR10, HDR10+, HLG) for extended picture contrast and brightness when viewing HDR content (no Dolby Vision support)